alexdean/as2/README.md

        will see a MIC verification failure.
 AS2 RFC specifically prefers sha1 and mentions md5.
 Mendelson AS2 server supports a number of other algorithms.
        (sha256, sha512, etc)
-  2. Payload bodies (typically EDI files) can be binary or base64 encoded.
-We error if the body is not base64-encoded.
-  3. Payload bodies can have a few different mime types.
-We expect only `application/EDI-Consent`.
+  2. Payload bodies can have a few different mime types.
+We expect a type that matches `application/EDI-*`.
 We're unable to receive content that has any other mime type. https://datatracker.ietf.org/doc/html/rfc1767#section-1
-  4. AS2 partners may agree to use separate certificates for data encryption and data signing.
+  3. AS2 partners may agree to use separate certificates for data encryption and data signing.
      We do not support separate certificates for these purposes.

 ## Installation